c3g/epivar-browser/readme.md

 runtime data for the application.

 **Start with** `cp config.example.js config.js` to create the required config.
-The default config should not need much updating if you follow this document but you can follow along to make sure everything matches.
+The default config should not need updating if you follow the instructions below but you can follow along to make sure everything matches.
 Make sure `./data` exists with `mkdir -p ./data`.